Luxury travel to

 Cooking with your private chef

 A rare culinary treat.
 Escorted by your private chef, you will shop at one of the well-known local markets where you will choose the freshest seasonal fruits, vegetables, fish, meat and cheese.
 Back at the kitchen, the chef will teach you how best to prepare the produce, sharing personal recipes and those little tricks that make a big difference.
 You’ll finish the class with lunch, the results of your morning.
+For more on our gourmet experiences.

 Formula 1 Grand Prix of Monaco